koepermn/IMS-EmoInt/README.md

 We provide a full pipeline for the example in the folder:
 `run_through_example/anger_example/anger_plain.txt`
 Note that you need to ajdust multiple paths with respect to the required tools (TwitterNLP, weka, ...) according to your local machine.
-Then you need to to the following steps <br />
+Then you need to do the following steps <br />
 ######  1) Parse the input file <br />
   - using a plain text file you can run `scripts/run_LemmaPOS.sh`
   - This will transform a one sentence/tweet per line format into a one word per line format